peter-sattler/money-transfer-ui/README.md

 Write a fully interactive front-end to an existing Java REST service while still fulfilling the final project's _Sultan-ian_ requirements.

+## Application Perspective

+This application is intended to be used by internal employees of *The Empire* only.
+Both our branch representatives and our call center are required to use it or suffer the consequences.
+It includes internal reminders to apply pressure to the customer where required.
+After all, we are an evil empire.

 ## Assumptions / Limitations

 :moneybag: I did NOT strive for cross-browser compatibility (tested on Safari only).